Shopping at Amazon?

 Many of our supporters make a regular donation by standing order.
 Please contact the office (tel 0800 389 2662) for a copy of our standing order form and for more information.
 You can also post a cheque directly to our office but don't forget to include your name and address so that we can thank you.

 If you are a tax payer, by completing our

 Gift Aid form we are able to increase the value of your gift by almost a third.

 online version of our Gift Aid form that you can print and post back to us or

 contact the office for a hard copy and for more information.

-Unfortunately the high administration costs mean that it is just not economically viable for us to continue to accept donations via Direct Debit.
-But you can still make regular donations to us by setting up a Standing Order - this works out much cheaper for us to administer, so more of your money goes where it is needed.
+Unfortunately the high setup and administration costs mean that it is just not economically viable for us to accept donations via Direct Debit.
+But you can still make regular donations to us by setting up a Standing Order or by setting up a regular Online Donation - this works out much cheaper for us to administer, so more of your money goes where it is needed.

 If you would like to post us a donation, please make your cheque payable to New Approaches to Cancer and post it to:

 Although most of us don't want to think about making our wills, legacies are another way in which you can help us continue the work we do to help all those whose lives are touched by cancer.